Tonelli–Shanks algorithm

 The Tonelli–Shanks algorithm (referred to by Shanks as the RESSOL algorithm) is used in modular arithmetic to solve for r in a congruence of the form r^{2} ≡ n (mod p), where p is a prime: that is, to find a square root of n modulo p.

-Tonelli–Shanks cannot be used for composite moduli: finding square roots modulo composite numbers is a computational problem equivalent to integer factorization.
+The Tonelli–Shanks algorithm cannot be used for composite moduli: finding square roots modulo composite numbers is a computational problem equivalent to integer factorization.